 The ‘voice’ of ‘The Furthest Distances I’ve Travelled’ remains personal throughout, due to the persistent use of “I” in the poem.
 In addition, by often accompanying the word with a verb, such as “I discover” in the sixth stanza, it further shows the independence of the narrator that they have been doing all these actions and having these experiences on their own.
 This gives them more perceived authority and experience to be able to talk about these ideas, which makes the reader more focussed on what is being communicated.

 There is also the clear technique of using a variety of place names from various locations around the world, and references to other cultures, so as to reinforce the idea of travel.
 Some readers may find this somewhat unnecessary and overdone, however it is important to consider how different the poem would be without this technique, which would make the idea of travel much more restrained and therefore not as significant for the narrator or reader, and ultimately less effective.

 Unlike many other poems in the rest of the collection, there are not many obvious or consistent uses of poetic devices.
 However, one that is used is a simile for “curved under it like a meridian”.
-The link to the “meridian” is important because while it can refer to the idea of meridians in the body, it can also be interpreted as demonstrating a geographical link with meridian being a line on maps which splits the earth, such as the East-West meridian.
-Therefore, this imagery helps to reinforce the idea of travel and change early on, but also the idea of different halves and parts, indicating a change of situation and thoughts later in the poem.
+The link to the “meridian” is important because while it can refer to the idea of meridians in the body.
+However, It can also be interpreted as demonstrating a geographical link, as meridians are imaginary lines running from the North to South Poles, which divide the earth into degrees of longitude (and therefore, distance).
+This imagery helps to reinforce the idea of travel and change early on, but also the idea of different halves and parts, indicating a change of situation and thoughts later in the poem.